Statistics A

 Competencies: Ability to

-4 hours of lectures for 7 weeks, 4 hours of exercises per week for 8 weeks (including three multiple choice tests)
+4 hours of lectures per week for 7 weeks, 4 hours of exercises per week for 7 weeks, 3 hour test in week 9

 Essential prerequisites: Probability distributions with densities, linear normal models, logistic and Poisson regression, R usage (all corresponding to courses “StatMet” and “MStat” (alternatively “MatStat” from previous years) and "Regression").
 The course requires maturity at the level of MSc students in statistics; it is not an introductory statistics course.